Waist-to-height ratio: Public health tool

-Cross-sectional studies in many different global populations have supported the premise that WHtR is a simple and effective anthropometric index to identify health risks in adults of all ages and in children and adolescents.
+Cross-sectional studies in many different global populations have supported the premise that WHtR is a simple and effective anthropometric index to identify health risks in adults of all ages, and in children and adolescents.

 In a comprehensive narrative review, Yoo concluded that "additional use of WHtR with BMI or WC may be helpful because WHtR considers both height and central obesity.
 WHtR may be preferred because of its simplicity and because it does not require sex- and age-dependent cut-offs".

-As an indicator of mortality

 Not only does WHtR have a close relationship with morbidity, it also has a clearer relationship with mortality than BMI.